 But there is also an interesting counter point here

 Global pioneer of workforce analytics Greta Roberts says “Engagement is not performance”.
 She emphasizes that engagement doesn’t necessarily drive business KPIs and there could be dangerous correlations with other, unrelated factors.
 “It’s a tricky metric”.

 This is possible.
-The tricky part is that the hypothesis of a relationship between engagement and productivity can only be validated after thorough analysis, followed by long-term observation.
+The tricky part is that the hypothesis of a relationship between engagement and productivity can only be validated after thorough employee engagement survey analysis, followed by long-term observation.
 This is often an accepted constraint in organizational psychology/HR and the global pioneer of workforce analytics is surely advocating the same here.